bernhardAxonIvy/doc/source/engine-guide/security/axonivy-engine/security-issues.rst

 Security issues
 ---------------

-If a security issue has been found and fixed in the |ivy-engine| or Designer, it is shown in the :ref:`release notes <release-notes>`, annotated with an exclamation mark (!):
+If a security issue has been found and fixed in the Axon Ivy Engine or Designer, it is shown in the :ref:`release notes <release-notes>`, annotated with an exclamation mark (!):